 Yesterday, SoftBank and Uber agreed upon a ‘long-awaited tender offer’ with a valuation of $48 billion in the latter.
-The deal will unite one of the most valuable startups and one of the most ambitious tech investment firms in the world.
+The deal will unite one of the most valuable startups and one of the world’s most ambitious tech investment firms.

 An excerpt from Uber’s statement: “We look forward to working with the purchasers to close the overall transaction, which we expect to support our technology investments, fuel our growth, and strengthen our corporate governance.”